GideonShils/Deletrius/README.md

 `yarn start:dev`

-To work correctly, you need a .env file in the root directory with the following items
+To work correctly, this project requires a .env file.
+A sample file has been provided as sample.env.

+In the root directory create a file ".env" with the following items:

 - Database: You can use an mLab database for testing purposes
     - DB_URI